 All treatments carry a risk of side effects.
 Your healthcare team should give you written information about the possible side effects.
 But they won’t be able to tell you in advance which side effects you will get or how long they will last.

-If you are having two or more treatments together, the side effects may be worse.
+If you are having radiotherapy and chemotherapy together, the side effects may be worse.

 At your hospital appointments, your healthcare team will ask you about the side effects you’re getting.
 You might want to keep a diary to help you remember the details.